SIGN UP TO OUR NEWS!

 Day 5: Campomanes to Riaño

 What goes down, must go up again!
-The Alto de San Isidro (1520m) is another epic climb, going on for the best part of 30km.
-Next up is the beautiful, gentle climb to the Puerto de Las Señales (1625m) before rolling back down to the reservoir and Riaño hotel.
+The Alto de San Isidro (1520m) is an epic climb, lasting the best part of 30km!
+Next up, you’ll climb the beautiful and gentle Puerto de Las Señales (1625m) before descending to the reservoir and our hotel in Riaño.
 For those on the Classic route, a detour up the Alto de la Colladona (850m) early in the day is well worthwhile.

-Foolhardy masochists might want to take on the gradients of the mighty Alto de l’Angliru (1570m) today – a climb that rivals Alpe d’Huez and Mortirolo as one of the most demanding in professional cycling.
+Those really wanting to test their mettle might want to take on the gradients of the mighty Alto de l’Angliru (1570m) today – a climb that rivals Alpe d’Huez and Mortirolo as one of the most demanding in professional cycling.
 The main ascent is only 7km, but has an average gradient of 14% and an extended section of 24% – ouch!
-In order to get to the Angliru you must first endure the Alto del Cordal (789m) which serves as a good ‘warm up’!
+In order to get to the Angliru you must first endure the Alto de El Cordal (789m) which serves as a good warm-up!

 Classic route: 115km with 1800m ascent [ride profile]